Brown of Harvard (1926 film)

 Brown of Harvard is a 1926 American silent drama film directed by Jack Conway, and starring William Haines, Jack Pickford and Mary Brian.
 Released by Metro-Goldwyn-Mayer, the film is based on the successful 1906 Broadway play Brown of Harvard by Rida Johnson Young, who also co-wrote the popular music for the play along with Melvin Ellis.
-The film is best known of the three Brown of Harvard films.
+The film is the best known of the three Brown of Harvard films.
 It was John Wayne's film debut.
 Uncredited, Wayne played a Yale football player.
 Grady Sutton and Robert Livingston, both of whom went on to long and successful careers, also appear uncredited.
 The 1918 film included future Boston Redskins coach William "Lone Star" Dietz and the only Washington State University football team to win a Rose Bowl.

 Plot

 Harvard University student Tom Brown is a handsome, athletic, and carefree young man who has a reputation as a Don Juan among the ladies.
 Although he is popular on campus, he finds himself at odds with Bob McAndrew, a studious, reserved boy who becomes his chief rival for the affections of beautiful Mary Abbott, a professor's daughter.
 Tom rooms with Jim Doolittle, an awkward weakling but goodhearted backwoods youth who idolizes him.
 The brash and cocky Brown easily wins over his dormitory mates, but refuses to let them ostracize Jim.

 One night at a party, Tom forcibly kisses Mary, which initiates a fight with Bob.
 Afterwards, Tom challenges Bob to a rowing competition; Bob is stroker on the college rowing team.
 Tom ends up losing.
 When he forces a confession of love from Mary, he begins to drink in shame.
 When he replaces Bob in a match against Yale, Tom collapses and is disgraced.
 He is persuaded by his father to go out for football.